paulbrenan/hr-recruitment-appointment/README.md

 To use the "Import from PDF" feature for DepEd Division Memo job postings:

 1. Install **Tesseract OCR** from the [UB Mannheim builds](https://github.com/UB-Mannheim/tesseract/wiki).
 During install, select **English** under additional language data.
-2. Install **Poppler for Windows** from [oschwartz10612/poppler-windows](https://github.com/oschwartz10612/poppler-windows/releases).
-Extract to a permanent location (e.g. `C:\poppler\`).
+2. Install **Poppler for Windows** from [oschwartz10612/poppler-windows/releases](https://github.com/oschwartz10612/poppler-windows/releases).
+Extract to a permanent location (e.g. `C:\poppler-26.02.0\`).
 3. Add both to your **System** PATH (not User PATH, so XAMPP's PHP process can find them):
    - `C:\Program Files\Tesseract-OCR`
-   - `C:\poppler\Library\bin`
+   - `C:\poppler-26.02.0\Library\bin`
 4. Restart XAMPP after updating PATH.

-If PATH registration is unreliable, the controller accepts hardcoded binary paths as a fallback — see `JobPostingImportController.php`.
+> **Note:** If XAMPP's PHP process still cannot find the binaries after updating PATH, the controller uses hardcoded full paths as a fallback.
+See `JobPostingImportController.php` — update the `$pdftoppmCmd` and `$tesseractCmd` paths to match your installation if needed.

 ### Notes
 - There is currently no authentication — every page is publicly accessible.
 This is intentional for now; auth is on the not-yet-done list.
 - `php artisan db:show` may error on some XAMPP MySQL setups due to a `performance_schema` permissions issue.
 Use `php artisan db:table {table_name}` instead to inspect individual tables.
+- The PDF import feature requires a 5-minute execution time limit (`set_time_limit(300)` in `public/index.php`) due to the time Tesseract takes to OCR multi-page scanned documents.
+This is already set in the codebase — no manual change needed.